Chaco eagle: Diet

 Chaco Eagles still-hunt from perches.
 Its diet consists mostly of small to medium size mammals.
 It primarily preys on armadillos such as pichis (Zaedyus pichiy) and nine-banded armadillos (Dasypus novemcinctus) as well as Andes skunks (Conepatus chinga).
-But other mammals such as rodents, possums, European hares (lepus europaeus), and lesser grisons (Galictis cuja) are also taken.
+But other mammals such as rodents, possums, European hares (Lepus europaeus), and lesser grisons (Galictis cuja) are also taken.
 Reptiles such as snakes, tortoises, and lizards also make up a smaller part of their diet.
 When hunting snakes, the eagles often remove the head first.
-Singular scales on the eagle’s tarsus protected them from snake bites.
+Singular scales on the eagle's tarsus protected them from snake bites.
 Small lizards are caught directly with talons, but large lizards such as red tegus (Salvator rufescens) and Argentine black and white tegus (Tupinambis merianae) are captured by approaching them from the side, grabbing them by the hip with one foot and then by the head with the other, apparently to reduce the risk of being bitten or whipped by the tail.
 Normally, this raptor kills or hunts its prey, but some individuals have been seen eating dead deer, sheep, armadillos, and roadkill.

 Reproduction

-The Crowned Solitary Eagle is a monogamous species.
+The Chaco Eagle is a monogamous species.
 Between August and October, a single white egg with grey spots is laid on a platform-like nest of sticks and leaves.
 The nest is constructed on the tallest trees of breeding territories, 10-13m above ground.
 Some eagles have been seen nesting on human made buildings in area where no trees were available.
-The egg hatches around 45 days after it was laid (November-December).
+The egg hatches around 45 days after it was laid (November–December).
 The female stays near its offspring from the moment the egg is laid until the chick is old enough to be left alone for short periods of time.
 The male continuously brings food to the nest, while the female joins the hunting when the chick hatches and grows a bit.
-The offspring will stay in the nest for 65-70 days.
-Not much is known concerning the age of breeding, but it is estimated that they do not breed before they reach 3-5 years of age.
+The offspring will stay in the nest for 65–70 days.
+Not much is known concerning the age of breeding, but it is estimated that they do not breed before they reach 3–5 years of age.